Bahu Begum (film)

 Bahu Begum is a 1967 Hindi film directed by M. Sadiq, and starring Pradeep Kumar, Meena Kumari and Ashok Kumar.
 The film has music by Roshan and lyrics by Sahir Ludhianvi.
 This film is known for songs, "Hum Intezaar Karenge Tera Qayamat Tak", sung by Mohammad Rafi and Asha Bhosle and "Duniya Kare Sawaal" by Lata Mangeshkar.

-The film is a Muslim period drama set in the erstwhile Era of Lucknow woven around a mythical story of Bahu Begum's manor.
+The film is a Muslim social period drama set in the erstwhile Era of Lucknow woven around a mythical story of Bahu Begum's manor.

 Plot

 The film is set in Lucknow, where widower Nawab Mirza Sultan lives with his daughter Zeenat Jahan in an old mansion, and he no longer has much wealth.
 They pretend to be wealthy, rent out part of the mansion, and the daughter desires luxuries that the father cannot afford.
 She visits a local jewellery shop to try on jewels (in pretense that she will purchase them) though she cannot afford.
 There a rich man, Nawab Sikandar Mirza, sees her and falls in love with her.
 Zeenat, on the other hand, is in love with Nawab Yusuf, and they meet each other at a nearby Sufi shrine every Friday.

 In a twist of fate, Yusuf's uncle cunningly fixes her marriage with Nawab Sikandar Mirza, though she assumes it is with Yusuf.
 When she finds the truth, it is the day of marriage.
 Dressed as a bride she goes to the local shrine hoping to meet Yusuf there, as it is Friday.
 But because Yusuf is out of town, he does not show up and Zeenat faints.
 The wedding ceremony has commenced without her, as everyone assumes that the bride (as per the custom at that time) is in her carriage behind the curtains, and her silence is equivalent to approval.
 At Nawab Sikander Mirza's Haveli, the 'doli' comes empty.
 As he doesn't know what happened, he and his sister Suraiya hide the fact that Bahu Begum isn't in the palanquin, proclaiming that she is ill, and thus no one is able to meet her.

 Zeenat wakes up at the shrine past midnight and returns home but her disgraced and enraged father asks her to leave.
 She then goes to Yusuf's house to seek shelter, not knowing that he is out of town, and is told by his maternal uncle, Mir Qurbani Ali, that Yusuf does not love her and has relocated to Allahabad for a few months.
 She then goes to her in-laws' but is unable to speak freely with her 'husband' as he is angry and distracted.
 Devastated she runs away to the nearby dargah, but trips and faints in front of a horse carriage being ridden by a courtesan (tawaif), returning from her late night function.
 Zeenat wakes up at the home of the courtesan, Nazeeran Bai, who had rescued her from the road.